narwhalacademy/gummy-bears/README.md

 ## 🤔 Who this is for

-This is an template that anyone can use to encourage teams and organizations to take quick steps to upgrade their organizational security together.
+This is a template that anyone can use to encourage teams and organizations to take quick steps to upgrade their organizational security together.

 ## 🔑 Key concept